sigurdurb/jupyterhub-ipyparallel/README.md

 Jötunn:

-- runs as an ssh server
-- has a user `demo` with password `whocares`
+- has ssh login for <username> with password
-- has python packages `ipyparallel, mpi4py`
+- has python packages `ipyparallel, mpi4py` and openmpi
-- loads modules for openmpi or python has openmpi package
+- ssh login script loads modules for openmpi and python

 Jupyterhub:
 - runs a notebook server that spawns notebooks